Exawind/nalu-wind/docs/source/theory/discretizationApproach.rst

 CVFEM, a consistent mass matrix appraoch is required to maintain design order of the overall discretization.
-This is strickly due to the pressure stabilization whose accuracy can be affected by the form of the projected nodal gradient (see the Nalu theory manual or a variety of SNL-based publications).
+This is strickly due to the pressure stabilization whose accuracy can be affected by the form of the projected nodal gradient (see the Nalu-Wind theory manual or a variety of SNL-based publications).

 In the description that follows, :math:`\bar{G_j \phi}` represent the